griffithlab/pVACtools/docs/pvacview/neofox_module/neofox_upload.rst

 Users are able to leave a comment on all selected candidates by using the form in the panel on the top right of the page.
 This panel also displays the comments left on each selected candidate.
-Both the selected evaluation and comment are included in the exported table."),
+Both the selected evaluation and comment are included in the exported table.

 .. figure:: ../../images/screenshots/pvacview-neofox-evaluation.png
     :width: 1000px